scotws/cthulhu/docs/MANUAL.md

 ## Math Syntax

-GoAsm65816 uses a form of Reverse Polish Notation (RPN) for math, which is appropriate because it was first built for a Forth system called Liara Forth.
+GoAsm65816 allows a form of Reverse Polish Notation (RPN) for math, which is appropriate because it was first built for a Forth system called Liara Forth.
 It is introduced by a left bracket and followed by a stack notation with numbers -- binary, hex, and decimal -- and mathematical operation, along with some special